blueraleigh/syaa031/README.md

 # syaa031

-This repo contains a zip archive with data files and analysis scripts for the manuscript linked to in the description.
+This repo contains a zip archive (under Releases) with data files and analysis scripts for the manuscript linked to in the description.